 C – Carefully store the data.

-Make sure any information you collect for Track and Trace is stored carefully away from unauthorised personnel.
+Make sure to carefully store any information you collect for Track and Trace away from unauthorised personnel.
 We’ll cover some data security practices in the next section of this blog.

 D – Don’t use it for other purposes.

-The personal information you collect for Track and Trace should not be used for any other purposes.
-It should not be used for business marketing, customer profiling, or any other form of communications.
+Do not use the personal information you collect for Track and Trace for any other reason.
+Businesses should not use this data for marketing purposes, customer profiling, or any other form of communications.

 E – Erase data in line with government guidance.

 You shouldn’t keep data for longer than specified by government guidelines.
 At the time of publication, this is 21 days.
-After 21 days, documents should be securely shredded and digital files should be permanently erased from hard drives, online storage, and back-up storage.
+After 21 days, businesses should securely shred physical documents and permanently erase digital files from hard drives, online storage, and backup storage.